junkerm/specmate/bundles/specmate-migration/migration_readme.txt

 4) Deploy a new version of specmate
 5) Restart specmate.
 The migration will be performed on startup.
 A log of the migration is stored in Y [This is also not clear yet].

+5.1 Ensuring consistency of migration steps
+Branch "migration-ensureconsistency" implements migrations such that they are executed in a single transaction.
+In theory, if any step of the migration fails (e.g. updating CDO specific tables, adding an attribute, type conversion, etc.), the complete migration is rolled back and the database remains in a consistent state.

+In practice, however, it depends on the database whether schema altering operations are transactional, i.e. can be grouped into an atomic change of the database.
+Unfortunately, H2 does not support this (see http://www.h2database.com/html/advanced.html#transaction_isolation), and it seems that Oracle does not support it either (see https://stackoverflow.com/q/1043598).
+PostgreSQL seems to be one of the few that supports transactional DDL (Data Definition Language), see https://wiki.postgresql.org/wiki/Transactional_DDL_in_PostgreSQL:_A_Competitive_Analysis.

+For the consistent migrations, this means either:
+1) Use PostgreSQL (with the implementation in branch "migration-ensureconsistency" OR
+2) Make a backup before attempting a migration as it can fail at any point in time, leaving the database in an inconsistent state.